rabsingh/Capstone-Project/README.md

 ---

 ## 5. Wireframes
-Wireframes were created to approximate the look of the app.
+Wireframes were created with the aid of Claude AI to approximate the look of the app.
 These designs were superseded as development progressed.
 Later , due to time constraints and technical limitations, a simpler Bootstrap determined UI was used.